baquaz/Obsidian-LifeOS-Demo-Vault/Review/main-dashboard.md

         return dateA - dateB;
     });  // Sort by the 'created' date

-// Function to parse the 'created' field (from front matter) into a JavaScript date object function parseDate(dateString) {
+// Function to parse the 'created' field (from frontmatter) into a JavaScript date object function parseDate(dateString) {
   if (!dateString) return new Date(0);  // Return a very old date if the string is missing